IridiumIO/PolyCut/README.md

 <p align="center"><b>If you've already got a 3D Printer (or any machine that can process GCode), you don't need to buy a separate Cricut or Silhouette machine.</b></p>

-<p align="center">Polycut is yet another tool designed to import SVG files and convert them to 2D GCode to run on 3D Printers that have blades/pens/knives attached.
-But it looks nicer.
-It also directly supports uploading and monitoring the print via Klipper.
+<p align="center">Polycut is a tool designed to import SVG files and convert them to 2D GCode to run on 3D Printers that have blades/pens/knives/foil stampers or other tools attached.
+It also directly supports uploading to a networked 3D Printer via Klipper.
 </p>

 &nbsp;